MohammedRahilAnsari/flutter_notifications/README.md

 7. Open [Terminal] and navigate to [IOS] folder.
 Type [cd ios] and hit Enter.
 8. As we did changes in [IOS] we have to update our Podfile, Type [pod update] in terminal and hit Enter.

+## Initializing Firebase

+1. Go to [main.dart]
+2. Inside void main() function we have to bind our widget first before initializing anything. we can bind our widget by calling [WidgetsFlutterBinding.ensureInitialized()].
+3. Next is we will initialize our firebase by calling an async function [Firebase.initializeApp()].

+## Notification Service

+1. We will separate our notification code by using [NotificationService] class.
+2. Follow the [NotificationService] class for detail guidance.
+3. Created instance of [NotificationService] class in Homepage.dart.